appsinacup/godot-rapier-physics-docs/docs/intro.md

 ![main build github artifacts](/img/intro/github-main-artifacts.png)

-And download the zip with the flavour you like (eg. **godot-rapier-2d-single-simd-parallel**).
 Note, there are a lot of assets for this build, as there are also intermediate assets.
 The only assets you should download are:

-- **godot-rapier-2d-single-simd-parallel**
-- **godot-rapier-3d-single-simd-parallel**
-- **godot-rapier-2d-single-enhanced-determinism**
+- **godot-rapier-2d-single**
-- **godot-rapier-3d-single-enhanced-determinism**
+- **godot-rapier-3d-single**

 After downloading it, extract the **zip** and you will find an **addons** folder (with a **godot-rapier2d** folder inside it).
 Copy the addons folder into your godot project (where the **project.godot** file resides).